YuZhaoping/developer-challenge/MovieRating/RESTAPIs.md

-      "majorStaffs": "<The major staffs of the movie, optional>", "briefIntro": "<The brief introduction of the movie, optional>", "totalScore": "<The total score rated by users>", "numOfRatedUsers": "<The number of rated users>",
+      "majorStaffs": "<The major staffs of the movie, optional>", "briefIntro": "<The brief introduction of the movie, optional>", "totalScore": "<The total score rated by users>", "ratedUserCount": "<The number of rated users>",
       "scoreByUser": "<The score that the current user rated, undefined if the current user has not rated for the movie>" },
     ...